 In Ashland the Chautauqua Center welcomes visitors to what the city is known for worldwide: the Oregon Shakespeare Festival.
 Tyrone Wilson, the center’s director, has been an actor and a teacher with the Oregon Shakespeare Festival since 1994.
-While the festival — led by artistic director Nataki Garrett — has been canceled for 2020, look for Wilson’s curated all-inclusive experiences in 2021.
-They include tickets to several plays, several nights’ lodging, meals and visits backstage with the artists.
+Led by artistic director Nataki Garrett, the festival continues its spectacular lineup of performances in 2022.

 Hungry diners in Ashland should head to Northwest Pizza to try one of their signature pizzas.
 Or, if you’re brave, test your will against their super-spicy “Angry Sauce” chicken wings.
 Roseburg is home to the Wild Rose Lounge, a casual sports bar owned by De Andre Harmon with a fun and welcoming environment to all.
 In Klamath Falls, stop for a haircut at Sammy’s Parlor, where local legends will leave you with a fresh lineup.